Joseph Fan Zhongliang: Life

-Fan was baptised aged 14.
+Fan was born in 1918.
+His family was not Christian.

+Fan attended St. Ignatius High School, where he was impressed by the Jesuit teachers and decided to become baptised in 1932.
 He joined the Jesuits in 1938 and became a priest in 1951.
-He was arrested together with Bishop Ignatius Kung Pin-Mei of Shanghai and other priests in 1955.
+He was arrested together with Bishop Ignatius Kung Pin-Mei of Shanghai and other priests in 1955 as [part of what the government described as the Kung Pinmei counterrevolutionary clique.
 He was convicted of counter-revolutionary activities and sentenced to 20 years in jail in 1958 and sent to a work camp in Qinghai Province.

 After his release in 1978, he taught at a high school in Qinghai.
 The Bishop of Qinghai ordained him Coadjutor Bishop of Shanghai on 27 February 1985, while the Bishop was in jail.

 Security police arrested him again on numerous occasions, and ransacked his flat.
 In 1992, the accounts of the entire Shanghai underground church were closed down, along with many of the Bishop's personal accounts, including the bishopric.

 Formally, Cardinal Ignatius Kung Pin-Mei was the leader of the church in Shanghai.
 After a long prison sentence in China, he moved to the United States, and died there in 2000.
 At that point, the Holy See appointed Fan Zhongliang as the successor of Cardinal Kung as the Bishop of Shanghai.
+During Pope John Paul's 1998 consistory, the Los Angeles Times hinted that Fan Zhongliang was one of the two cardinals created in pectore; however at the next consistory in 2001 it would be revealed that the in pectore cardinals were Marian Jaworski and Jānis Pujāts.

 Later, the Chinese Communist Party named Aloysius Jin Luxian, SJ as the Bishop of Shanghai, causing a rift in the Church.
 Both bishops were advanced in years, and due to a change in the political climate in the People's Republic of China, decided to work together.
 They, with the support of the Vatican and the Church in the region, chose a candidate to succeed them.
 This was Joseph Xing Wenzhi, who was named by the bishopric as auxiliary bishop on 28 June 2005.